cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

-In this sixth and last installment of the Hypermodern Python series, I'm going to discuss how to add continuous integration and delivery to your project.[^1] In the [previous chapter](../hypermodern-python-05-documentation), we discussed how to add documentation.
+In this sixth and last installment of the Hypermodern Python series, I'm going to discuss how to add continuous integration and delivery to your project using GitHub Actions and Nox.[^1]
+In the [previous chapter](../hypermodern-python-05-documentation), we discussed how to add documentation.
 (If you start reading here,